AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/free-form-landing-pages/add-a-social-button-to-a-free-form-landing-page.md

 >>
 >>**Related Articles**
 >
 >>You're done, but you can change the settings of your social button if necessary.
-Start with [customizing the button style](../../../../product-docs/demand-generation/social/configuring-social-actions/customize-social-app-button.md)&nbsp;or&nbsp; [editing the share messages](../../../../product-docs/demand-generation/social/configuring-social-actions/configure-social-sign-up-share-flow.md)&nbsp;it presents.
+Start with [customizing the button style](../../../../product-docs/demand-generation/social/configuring-social-actions/customize-social-app-button.md) or  [editing the share messages](../../../../product-docs/demand-generation/social/configuring-social-actions/configure-social-sign-up-share-flow.md) it presents.

 >